JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 But anyway, I’m digressing, so back on topic: Danny was visiting the publication again after leaving it in the context of a (justifiable) rage quit a few years before.

-I barely knew him, but others knew him and the visit was a big deal.
+I barely knew Danny, but others knew him and the visit was a big deal.

 I said “Hello.”
 And he was fairly cold, “Oh, I know you…” he said in an aggressively passive aggressive way.
 There was a constant simmering hostility between old staff and new and there’s not much that could be done other than grin and bear it and just let it pass.